josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 By Joseph D. Purcell

-## Disclaimer <!-- omit in toc -->
+## About Me <!-- omit in toc -->

 I am a hobbyist, not an expert.

+Note: I work at Five9 as a Software Engineer

 ## Assumptions <!-- omit in toc -->

 - You are wanting to develop skills for removing invasive plants and are a beginner
-- You know the importance of getting rid of invasive plants (impact on state parks and local ecology)
+- You know the importance of getting rid of invasive plants (impact on state parks and local ecosystem)
 - You take ownership over your space(s) and want to do better

 <!-- TODO: move this to the end as closing thoughts -->